gammamatrix/playground-matrix/README.md

 ## Configuration

-All options are disabled by default.
+Migrations are disabled by default.
+This package may sometimes be installed where another system handles the migrations.

 See the contents of the published config file: [config/playground-matrix.php](config/playground-matrix.php)